Felix-Awino/Capstone_Project_The_Dark_Code_Hub/README.md

 ### 2. Data Preprocessing
 Once collected, the images underwent several preprocessing steps to optimize them for training.
 This phase included:
+   - **Class balancing**: Data distribution between the classes was imbalanced.
+Oversampling, random selection, and class weights were used to balance the classes.
    - **Resizing**: To ensure consistency in input size, all images were resized to uniform dimensions.
    - **Normalization**: The pixel values were normalized to a specific range suitable for the model's input.
-   - **Data Augmentation**: To enhance the model's generalization, data augmentation techniques such as rotation, zooming, and horizontal flipping were applied to the training images.
+   - **Data Augmentation**: To enhance the model's generalization, data augmentation techniques such as rotation, zooming, and horizontal flipping were applied to the
+       training images.
    - **Splitting**: The dataset was divided into training, validation, and testing sets to evaluate the model's performance accurately.

 ### 3. Model Development